 Time for Preparation and Submission of Accounts

 The financial statement must be accompanied by the auditor's opinion.
 A copy of the financial statement, along with the auditor's opinion, should be provided to every shareholder.
 If a shareholder is not provided with a copy of the financial statement of the company, he/she can apply to the company in writing requesting a copy of the financial statement.
 A copy should be provided within 7 days from the date of receipt of the request.
-The financial statements are not made available to the public and the directors of the public companies must provide the registrar within 7 months from the date of the end of reporting period with the following documents:
+The financial statements are not made available to the public and the directors of the public companies must provide the registrar within 7 months from the date of the end of reporting period with the following necessary papers:

 - A signed copy of the company’s accounts

 - A certified copy in English if any of the above necessary papers are not in English.

 Liability for failure to meet the legal requirements

 On failure to maintain the accounting records, the company's law imposes a penalty of up to £10,000 and imprisonment of up to 5 years.